ahmadinne/paradise.nvim/README.md

-# paradise.nvim
+# blessed.nvim
-Lua Port of the Paradise theme for Vim/Neovim
+Port of the Paradise theme for my personal use.